Urban-Analytics/dust/research.md

 </figure>

 The aim of DUST is to create new methods for dynamically assimilating data into agent-based models which will allow us to more reliably simulate the daily ebb abd flow of urban systems.
 This is a big challenge, so there are a number of different related research questions that DUST, and other projects, are working on.

-## Publications

-**Malleson, N.**, Kevin Minors, Le-Minh Kieu, Jonathan A. Ward, Andrew A. West, Alison Heppenstall (2019) Simulating Crowds in Real Time with Agent-Based Modelling and a Particle Filter. _Preprint_: [arXiv:1909.09397 [cs.MA]](https://arxiv.org/abs/1909.09397).

-Kieu, Le-Minh, **N. Malleson**, and A. Heppenstall (2019) Dealing with Uncertainty in Agent-Based Models for Short-Term Predictions’. _Preprint_ [arXiv:1908.08288 [cs.MA]](https://arxiv.org/abs/1908.08288).
+For **publications** or **project documention** see the [publications](publications.html) page.

-## Projects
+## Realted Projects

 ### Uncertainty in agent-based models for smart city forecasts